it-at-m/digiwf-json-serialization/README.md

 }
 ```

-Then you can call `jsonSchemaSerializationService.serialize(schema, data, previousData)` to serialize your data based on
+Then you can call `jsonSchemaSerializationService.serialize(schema, data, previousData)` to serialize data based on
 the json schema you are providing.
 To deserialize data you can call `jsonSchemaSerializationService.deserialize(schema, data)`.